 Rather than having random notes and memo pads scattered around your home, why not turn the inside of a cupboard door into a organisation station!
 Trim down chalkboard vinyl and fit it to the back of the door, giving yourself space to jot down your shopping list, to do list and even the WiFi password.

 Rather than using up shelf space, why not invest in a plastic caddy or designated basket to store all of your cleaning supplies?
 Pack it full and store it under the kitchen sink or hide it away in the hallway cupboard.
 Plus, you’ll be able to carry the caddy from room to room with you, rather than juggling multiple bottles!

 Rather than fighting through piles of washing or searching for stray socks around the house, invest in two wash baskets (or a two-compartment hamper) and pop the light and dark clothes in their own separate space when you’re finished with them.

 Keep a bin in every room so there’s always a place to throw away wrappers or screwed up bits of paper.
 Pop one in the bathroom, bedroom, living room, study – everywhere!
 There’s plenty of different types of bin too so you can always choose one that compliments the style of each and every room.

 Whether you prefer to pin to a cork board or write in your own recipe book, jot down an ingredients list for a number of different meals all in one place.
 This will save on random scraps of paper being misplaced and lost around your home; you can then alternate between these on a weekly basis which will even help to streamline both meal planning and your grocery shopping!

 Share to Buy is a one stop shop for first time buyers looking to get a foot on the property ladder.
-Start planning your future today and check out our available properties.
+Start planning your future today – find out about Shared Ownership and Help to Buy, and check out our available properties.